Lakas–CMD: Ideology

 Lakas–CMD adheres to the Christian democracy and Islamic democracy ideologies, adopting the same ideologies of its predecessor party, and is a member of the Centrist Democrats International (CDI).
 The party also advocates for a shift from the present presidential system to a parliamentary form of government through constitutional amendments and through establishing peace talks with Muslim separatists and communist rebels.

-Lakas–CMD has always focused on economic growth and development, stronger ties with the United States, creation of jobs, and strong cooperation between the executive and legislative branches of government.
+Lakas–CMD has always focused on economic growth and development, stronger ties with the United States and Canada, creation of jobs, and strong cooperation between the executive and legislative branches of government.
 The party is distinct in its ecumenical inclusion of Muslim leaders in its political alliance.
-The party has tended to be more popular in the Mindanao provinces.
+The party has tended to be more popular in the Mindanao provinces, and pushes for federalism of the country.